 Hours beyond 40 – Employees will not be paid for hours worked beyond 40.

-* Supervisors may ask their employees to function in an on-call status as needed and may request they return to work within a prescribed time period.
-This policy shall pertain to those employees who are required to function in an “on-call” status with regard to the accrual of appropriate FLSA overtime and state compensatory time.
+Supervisors may ask their employees to function in an on-call status as needed and may request they return to work within a prescribed time period.
+This section pertains to those employees who are required to function in an on-call status with regard to the accrual of appropriate FLSA overtime and state compensatory time.

 Unclassified to Classified – Concurrent with the change to classified status, the unclassified employee’s unused state compensatory time balance will remain.

-FLSA status will only change from classified to unclassified on the first day of a weekly pay period.
+FLSA status will only change from classified to unclassified on the first day of a workweek.

 PROCEDURES FOR TAKING TIME OFF